panos-kosmidis/protos/README.md

 CoreJS is a Web Application Framework for [node.js](http://nodejs.org), using ideas from the [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture.

+## Development Stack

+Everything has been developed implementing APIs:

+* Database Drivers: MySQL, MongoDB
+* Storages: MongoDB, Redis
+* Models: Database-agnostic using Drivers & Storages for caching
+* Logging Storages: MongoDb, Redis, File, Console

+## Features

+* Powerful routing
+* RESTful methods
+* Environment-based configuration
+* Bootstrap file, for easy & quick app configuration
+* Middlewares support
+* Executable to create, generate & deploy apps and resources
+* Automatic downloading of assets (jquery, prototype, bootstrap, etc)
+* Cluster support (multiple cores)
+* Easy deployment with JSON file or command line
+* Built-in proxy server for apps
+* Built-in Node Inspector for debugging
+* Built-in Redirection
+* Route validation using regexes
+* JSON Responses
+* Controllers serve as a namespace for routes
+* Models serve as an abstraction for Database Backends
+* Model Relationships: hasOne, hasMany, belongsTo, belongsToMany (database-agnostic)
+* Helpers expose their methods into all views
+* View Partials support (in all supported template engines)
+* Modular Configuration
+* Customizable HTTP Headers, Cache-control, etc

+## Rendering Engines

+Views are supported and partials can be used interchangeably.
+This means you can use Swig templates inside Jade, or CoffeeKup templates within EJS.
+Mix & Match them all.
+Each template does one job well.
+Use them in each scenario you see fit.

+Everything is available & provided by the framework, no configuration.
+Just start using them.
+Place a view with the apropriate extension and you're already using the template engine.

+Each template has its own set of registered extensions.
+You can also define which extensions the template engines will render from the application's config.

+* CoffeeKup
+* DoT
+* Eco
+* EJS
+* Haml
+* Haml-Coffee
+* Handlebars (default for .mustache)
+* Hogan.js
+* Jade
+* Jazz (async)
+* jQuery Templates
+* JSHtml
+* Kernel (async)
+* Liquor (default for .html)
+* Swig
+* Whiskers

+## Middleware

+These have been carefully integrated with the framework, to provide quick usability for common libraries:

+- **Asset Compiler** Compile LESS, Stylus & CoffeeScript automatically
+- **Amazon Web Services** Provides abstraction for all of aws
+- **BCrypt** Blowfish hashing/comparison
+- **Body Parser** Handle POST/PUT File Uploads & Requests, very secure
+- **Cookie Parser** Parse request cookies
+- **CSRF** Prevents Cross-Site Request Forgery attacks
+- **Logger** Complete Logger, supporting multiple transports such as MongoDB, File, Redis & Console
+- **Mailer** Send email quickly & easily using sendmail, Amazon SES or SMTP
+- **Markdown** Complete markdown solution for your apps
+- **Production URL** Remove port number from proxied apps
+- **Redirect** Redirect all requests to any url (good for "maintenance" mode)
+- **Response Cache** Cache computationally expensive views using any Storage
+- **Session** Everything you need to handle sessions.
+Supports any Storage
+- **SocketIO** The solution for your realtime app demands
+- **Static Server** Fully featured static file server, integrated with the Asset compiler, supports range requests

 ## Installation

 It's best if you install the package globally, since you will have access to the `corejs` command: